Prag8855/aab/content/guides/fiktionsbescheinigung.md

 **Ask for it**.
 When you apply for a [residence permit](/glossary/Aufenthaltstitel) at the *[[Ausländerbehörde]]*, say that you must travel outside of Germany, and that you need a *Fiktionsbescheinigung*.

+If you apply for a residence permit by email, ask for a *Fiktionsbescheinigung* in your application email.
+To get a *Fiktionsbescheinigung* after you applied, email <ReiseB1B2@lea.berlin.de> with a proof of your upcoming travels.[^5]

 If you currently have a [[Schengen visa]], you can't get a *Fiktionsbescheinigung*.
 You can't convert a Schengen visa to a residence permit.
 You must apply in for a residence permit in your home country.[^3]

 ## Travelling with a Fiktionsbescheinigung